 Legal Impact for Chickens (LIC) works to make factory-farm cruelty a liability.

-LIC designs strategic lawsuits for chickens and other farmed animals.
-We are developing and refining creative methods to civilly enforce existing cruelty laws in factory farms, and to sue companies that break animal-welfare commitments.
+LIC brings strategic lawsuits for chickens and other farmed animals.
+We develop and refine creative methods to enforce existing cruelty laws in factory farms, and to sue companies that break animal-welfare commitments.

 LIC is a 501(c)(3) tax-exempt charity.